UPDATE 2-Train derailment spills 20,000 gallons of Exxon's oil in Illinois

 (Updates with Exxon and Canadian National Railway statements)

-July 3 About 20,000 gallons (76,000 liters) of crude oil belonging to Exxon Mobil Corp was released after a Canadian National Railway Co freight train derailed on Friday at Plainfield, Illinois.
+July 3 (Reuters) - About 20,000 gallons (76,000 liters) of crude oil belonging to Exxon Mobil Corp was released after a Canadian National Railway Co freight train derailed on Friday at Plainfield, Illinois.

 The cause of the derailment was unknown, a filing with the Illinois Emergency Management Agency said on Saturday.